There's no doubt you’ve been stressed this year. Business owners, like you, deserve a break to kick back and relax this holiday season.

 Here are some suggestions:

 - Connect with real people!
+Of course, that’s easier said than done this year.
 If you have a mentor (and you should) our bet is it’s sometimes difficult to find time to connect.
-So take your mentor for coffee or dinner over the holidays.
+So schedule a virtual coffee or dinner with your mentor over the holidays.
 Because you’re both in that “downtime” mode, the conversation will probably lead to some amazing ah-ha moments!

 4. Give Yourself Permission to Do Absolutely Nothing